Navid200/xDrip/docs/What-not-to-do.md

 Otherwise, you may get a confused calibration error.
 Please calibrate as explained [here](./Calibrate-G6.md).

 **Don't stop sensor thinking you can restart easily.**
+There is no reason to stop sensor except when you intend you remove it from your body.
+Other than that, there is a better way to accomplish what you need than to stop the sensor.

 **When you get a new phone, ...**
 Don't forget to [disable collection](./Stop-xDrip.md) on the old phone.
 Otherwise, both phones will have constant connectivity issues.